 OSFA College Cost of Attendance - EFC + or - Regional Cost of Living Adjustment - Certain State scholarship awards (if awarded) - Federal Pell Grant (if eligible) = Financial Need

-The amount of a GA Grant equals 100 percent of the student's financial need.
 You may hold the GA Grant with all State awards, except the Educational Assistance Grant and the Part-Time Grant.
 The total dollar amount of all State awards may not exceed your cost of attendance, as determined by your school’s financial aid office or $19,000, whichever is less.

 To renew an award, you must maintain satisfactory academic progress at the college you are attending.
 Students must submit the FAFSA no later than March 1 each year.
 Eligible students who submit the FAFSA after March 1 will be considered as long as funds remain available.
 You must also continue to demonstrate financial need.
 You may receive a GA Grant for a total of four years of full-time, degree-seeking, undergraduate study.